sshirokov/df-bloodlines/README.md

 The many questionable rulers of [Dwarf Fortress](http://www.bay12games.com/dwarves/)
 ------------------------------------------------------------------------------

-These are the fragments collected from artifacts of the insane rulers of great forts.
+These are the fragments collected from artifacts of the questionable rulers of great forts.
 Not everyone survived, but as far as our scientists can tell, everyone had !!FUN!!

 ### What are **The Rules**

   * Anything can change with a Pull Request
   * Every Overseer plays for one game year
   * The overseer should name a dwarf after himself before passing the torch.
   * We have no idea what we are doing.
   * :beers:

 ### Armok is who again?